Tumbleweed-64/Tumbleweed-64/README.md

-### Hi there 👋
+### --- What's up ---

-I'm Tumbleweed-64, a dev who makes some useful things.
-If you look at some of my repos, I've got a YouTube unblocker (not a proxy but still works), a history deleter, (helpful for administrated computers) and more.
-I'm sort of full stack but slowly drifting towards backend after realizing that JS is garbage when I tried C++.
-Expect some big things soon.
+I'm Tumbleweed-64, a dev who makes some cool things.
+I used to be big into web development, with repos using a lot of HTML and JavaScript.
+Now, I've tried some non-web languages such as C++, C#, and some PowerShell/CMD stuff.
+I did, and always will, make things to bypass school networks, as is the goal of many others on this great site.
+You can find a YouTube unblocker and some other great (but kinda buggy) projects.
+I have some great projects coming up, so stay tuned, folks.
+Over and out.